 - The costs of the repossession

-- The costs of resale (such as cleaning), if the lessor decides to sell it after the repossession.
-(Once the lessor repossesses the car, it will usually sell it through a private sale or public auction.)
+- The costs of resale (such as cleaning), if the lessor decides to sell it after the repossession

 - The deficiency of the car on resale.
 This is when the finance company sells the vehicle but the sale price does not meet the amount needed to satisfy your lease.

 In most cases, the finance company will send an invoice highlighting the amount to pay.
 If you’re unable to pay in one go, or even by instalments and they remain unpaid then the finance company can direct the case to a third-party collection agency.
 If your finance company employ a collection agency to recover the debt then the fees can soon mount up and become astronomical.